nemikor-solutions/blue-owl-core/README.md

 * White and red buttons for "Good lift" and "No lift".
 * White and red LEDs to confirm decision entry.
-* Vibration to signal when a decision is required.
+* Buzzer and/or vibration to signal when a decision is required.

 ### Single Referee Mode